Submit a Proposal Here!

 LSU Curriculum Camp, an annual international graduate student conference, is organized and hosted by the graduate students of LSU Curriculum Theory Project (CTP) under the guidance of CTP co-directors Dr. Petra Hendry and Dr. Roland Mitchell and LSU College of Human Sciences & Education.
 LSU Curriculum Camp is designed to showcase the work of graduate students engaged in research on a host of subjects, such as: curriculum theory, gender, race, culture, higher education research (K-20), policy analysis, political and/or intellectual thought (including but not limited to narrative, feminism, postmodernism, poststructuralism, queer theory, chaos & complexity theory).

 This year, we are excited to welcome to LSU Dr. Cynthia B. Dillard as the 2017 Curriculum Camp Fireside Chat Speaker!
+Friday, Dr. Dillard will be holding a mentoring session titled "On Purpose for a Purpose: (Re)membering Spirit in Mentoring" and Saturday evening, she will lead the Fireside Chat titled "To Ghana with Love: (Re)membering Blackness in Teacher Education".
 Dr. Dillard holds a PhD in Multicultural Education and Educational Leadership from Washington State University, where she also obtained an M.S.Ed. in Vocational Technical Education.
 She was named the first Mary Frances Early Professor of Teacher Education at the University of Georgia (UGA) and started teaching at UGA from 2012 till now.

 Friday, February 10, 2017 - Saturday, February 11, 2017

 Add to Calendar

 College of Human Sciences and Education

 Office of Professional Education

 202 Peabody Hall